open-ephys/gui-docs/source/Developer-Guide/Open-Ephys-Plugin-API/index.rst

 .. function:: bool CoreServices::getRecordingStatus()

-    Returns true if recording is active.
+    :returns: :code:`true` if recording is active.
 If a plugin needs to check this frequently, it's recommended to store a local variable that's updated inside the :code:`GenericProcessor::startRecording()` and :code:`GenericProcessor::stopRecording()` methods.

 .. function:: void CoreServices::setRecordingStatus(bool enable)